Sponsored by the Michigan Family History Network

 For I can't come to you, for health doesn't permit, and I do not have a good visa or money to buy a ticket.
 Maybe you live better, than you can easier come to us.
 I would be very happy if we could see each other.

 Others claim 178,000 were dispersed and 60,000 remain in Poland.The emphasis is mine.
 With a straight face, they can call 70,000 people outlaw bands?
 That was a substantial portion of the population of the mountainside.
 Unfortunates, without a roof over their heads and nothing to eat, decided to die on their native soil, rather than go to the Soviet Union.
-In order to save bullets, they bayoneted & bludgeoned old women who refused to leave on a wide-scale basis.
+In order to save bullets, they bayoneted and bludgeoned old women who refused to leave on a wide-scale basis.
 (This is documented by Committee Against Mass Expulsion, Ukrainian Congress Committee of America, NY 1948, 7-32 reprinted in volume 2/1975 of Annals of the World Lemko Federation.)
-Isn't it nice to know that commemorative crosses mark the spots where Polish soldiers perished in the voluntary transfer of these bandits but nothing for the peasants who they massacred?
+Isn't it nice to know that commemorative crosses mark the spots where Polish soldiers perished in the voluntary transfer of these bandits but nothing for the peasants they massacred?
+For more see: Operation Vistula

 Ukrainian Congress Committee of America statistics say 750,000 were killed outright or relocated to Siberia in cattle cars without food, suitable clothing or sanitary provisions for the winter trip.
 Many thousands died along the way and their bodies were thrown out of the trains to be buried in the dead snows until the spring thaw.